 For better or worse, Yoast creates a ton of archive pages.
 Most notable are the Category and Tag pages but you also have Author and Date archives.
 Here is how I generally treat each.

 Category: Optimize title/meta description and body description.
 Treat this like you would a category of an e-commerce site.

 Tag: Optimize title/meta description and body description.
 Treat this like a dictionary or encyclopedic reference.

 Author:Optimize title/meta description and body description.
 This is especially important if you have multiple authors and you want them to stand out.

 Date: Noindex/Nofollow, I see little use for this archive these days.
 It may have relevance if you’re running a new site, which is largely what WordPress is originally based on.

-For Categories and Tags, optimizing the body description will usually require some php edits but it is well worth it.
+For Categories and Tags, optimizing the body description will usually require some manual php editing in the archive.php file but it is well worth it.